monalizadsg/my-store/README.md

 ### Tech stack:
 - Create-React-App for bootstrapping the project
-- Material UI as component framework
+- Material UI as component layout
 - React-router-dom for routing
 - SASS for styling
 - Firebase for user authentication and data storage.